 Sarah replies:I'm dry before my boyfriend and I are about to have sex.
 What can I do to fix this problem?

 Vaginal dryness can have lots of different causes.
 Especially if you're having dryness all the time (even when you're not aroused or sexually active as well), you'll want to first check out the other things going on in your life and see if there's a cause there.
 Some medications and certain conditions (like hypothyroidism, vaginitis, or menopause) can lead to vaginal dryness.
-In terms of medications, some may inhibit vaginal lubrication or make it difficult for a woman to become aroused (thus decreasing lubrication when sexually active).
+In terms of medications, some may inhibit vaginal lubrication or make it difficult for a person with a vagina to become aroused (thus decreasing lubrication when sexually active).
 Also, if you're not well hydrated it might impact your vagina just as it would any other part of your body, so you'll want to make sure you're drinking a good amount of water each day.
 During certain parts of your menstrual cycle, it's also not unusual to be drier.

 If you're only feeling dry when you and your partner are sexually active, then there are some additional thing to consider.
 First, are you spending enough time on activities that relax and arouse you, engaging not just your vagina, but your whole vulva, including your clitoris, and the rest of your body?
 Often, we get in a big hurry and skip or rush the foreplay that allows your body the time it needs to relax and get really turned on.
 When we're in that arousal phase of sexual activity, the vagina is going to produce the slippery lubrication necessary to make sex (of any sort) comfortable.
 And that is not a process that we can really short change and expect it to work properly.